← Back to ResourcesBreed Guides

 Surgery (Grade 5 emergency)All above + emergency premium + extended hospital + wheelchair likely$15,000–$25,000+

-Long-term ongoing costs: insurance premium increases, joint supplements $20–$50/month, annual wellness $200–$400/year, possible recurrence costs.
-Lifetime additional cost from one IVDD episode: $10,000–$30,000+ over 8–12 remaining years.
+Long-term ongoing costs: insurance premium increases, joint supplements at $20–$50 a month, annual wellness at $200–$400 a year, and possible recurrence costs.
+Lifetime added cost from one IVDD episode is $10,000–$30,000+ over 8–12 remaining years.

 When is euthanasia the kindest choice for an IVDD Dachshund?